Foreign housing expense adjustments for high-cost areas

-Foreign housing costs
+Foreign housing costs for Form 2555

 To calculate the foreign housing exclusion amount, the taxpayer needs to consider both a “floor” and a “ceiling.”
 The excludable amount is the amount by which the housing expenses (up to the ceiling) exceed the base housing amount (floor).

 Only housing costs in excess of this base amount are excludable.
 A taxpayer with qualified housing expenses equal to or less than the amount may not exclude any of the housing costs.

 The ceiling (upper threshold) on excludable housing costs is 30% of the maximum foreign earned income exclusion for the year.

-Putting the two concepts together, the maximum housing cost an eligible individual may exclude from income in 2020 is $15,064 ($32,280 ceiling - $17,216 floor).
+Putting the two concepts together, the maximum housing cost an eligible individual may exclude from income in 2021 is $15,218 ($32,610 ceiling - $17,392 floor).

 Adjustments to the “ceiling”

 The Secretary is authorized to adjust the ceiling based on geographic differences in housing costs relative to the U.S. Notice 2021-18 provides a Table of Adjusted Limitations for high housing cost areas for 2021.